 - What accounts were current during the settlement process?
 Those who settle credit card debts while keeping current with their payments on a mortgage, car loan, and student loans, tend to see their credit bounce back quicker.

 - Did you have much credit depth before settling debts?
 Those with paid off home loans, auto leases and loans, paid off credit cards etc. tend to recover faster than someone whose only accounts in their credit profile were the credit cards that went late before they got settled.

 - Were you able to take smart steps to improve your credit along the way?
-There are indeed ways to cherry pick accounts you settle, or plan your settlement strategy in order to improve your access to new credit products sooner.
+There are indeed ways to cherry pick accounts you settle (contrary to what you may here), or plan your settlement strategy out in a manner that will improve your access to new credit products sooner.

-In general, when taking into consideration two decades of hands on experiences of working with people to resolve debts by settling balances for less, I see people’s credit score, and access to new credit products, recover in 12 to 18 months.
+In general, when taking into consideration more than two decades of hands on experiences of working with people to resolve debts by settling balances for less, I see people’s credit score, and access to new credit products, recover in 12 to 18 months.
 This would be a year and a half after the last account gets settled, and the credit reports are updated to reflect there is no longer any balance owed.
 By recover, I mean you are in decent credit shape again in order to qualify for home loans, auto leases and loans, and even new credit cards.